-Shipping and handling fees billed to customers are classified on the Statement of Operations as "Net sales" and totaled \$22,690 and \$9,532 during the three months ended March 31, 2024 and 2023, respectively.
-Shipping and handling costs for shipping product to customers totaled \$43,043 and \$43,208 during the three months ended March 31, 2024 and 2023, respectively, and are classified in selling, general, and administrative expense in the accompanying Statements of Operations.
+Shipping and handling fees billed to customers are classified on the Statement of Operations as "Net sales."
+Shipping and handling costs for shipping product to customers are classified in selling, general, and administrative expense on the Statements of Operations.

 Research and Development